bdavidxyz/chirpy/_drafts/2024-02-26-better-test-reporter-for-rails-7.md

 ## Build a default test suite

-There's no surprise, I'm big fond of @lazaronnixon work about <a href="https://github.com/lazaronixon/authentication-zero" target="_blank">authentication-zero gem</a>, where you have an excellent laying ground to build a custom authentication system by yourself.
+There's no surprise, I'm big fond of <a href="https://twitter.com/lazaronixon" target="_blank">@lazaronixon</a> work about <a href="https://github.com/lazaronixon/authentication-zero" target="_blank">authentication-zero gem</a>, where you have an excellent laying ground to build a custom authentication system by yourself.

 And guess what, there's a full test suite (with system, integration, and unit tests) offered 🎁.